anon-blue/anon.blue/README.txt

   hhhhhhhhhhhS  She looked over the edge and said "it's just the parasites that are making yu want to jump...just the parasites...really..."                  h
-    so                                  The bloody pustules were now swelling to the size of small golf ballshhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh hhhh
+    so why not go nanyo                 The bloody pustules were now swelling to the size of small golf ballshhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhhhhhhhtue dat damn  hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh hhh
-       h                         hhh                                           d
+      h                         hhh                                           dd
-ddddddddddddunkdfudgy knockers blap
+dddddddddddunkdfudgy knockers blap
                                                everybody here is insane i swear emptsddsf Im gay but I dont know what to feel about it.
 Like I ..hhI get life w